Hong Kong exchange chief says economic 'devastation' from unrest will soon be apparent

 More than six months of anti-government protests in Hong Kong have not been helpful to the economy in the Chinese-ruled territory and the "depth of the devastation" will be seen in the coming weeks, said the chief executive of the city's stock exchange operator.

-Charles Li, the Hong Kong Exchanges and Clearing Ltd's (HKEX) CEO told a Reuters Breakingviews event, also said that what made Hong Kong great was "one country, two systems".
+Addressing a Reuters Breakingviews event, Charles Li, the Hong Kong Exchanges and Clearing Ltd's (HKEX) CEO also said that what made Hong Kong great was "one country, two systems".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)